 Domestic Assault Domestic assault or assault in Canada can be charged by the Crown Attorney as a Summary or Indictable offence.
 As a Summary offence the accused is facing a maximum of a 6 months maximum jail sentence, $5000 dollars or both.
 If the assault is charged as an indictable offence the accused is facing…

 A domestic assault occurs under the Criminal Code of Canada under section (265) when a person intentionally applies force directly or indirectly against another person without their consent.
-A person can also be guilty of an assault if he or she attempts or threatens,by an act or gesture to apply force to another person.
+The laws surrounding uttering threats in Canada dictates that a person can also be guilty of an assault if he or she attempts or threatens, by an act or gesture to apply force to another person.
 It does not have to actually happen, the victim just has to be reasonable in his or her belief that it was going to happen.

 If the victim eventually allows the accused to apply force directly or indirectly because he or she felt threatened or was scared the Court will not consider that as consent defence.